-- 2.12 Where ophthalmic surgery is performed as a day case procedure, the facilities should conform to best practice guidance.
-Day surgery operating theatres should meet the same standards as inpatient operating theatres. ^{25,26,27} Room should be available for patients to be seen in private by the anaesthetist and surgeon on the day of surgery.
-A supervised recovery area should be designated, with the provision of chairs that allow patients to recline being considered for recovery areas for patients recovering from local anaesthesia. - 2.13 In units where ophthalmic surgery is performed, including locations that may be isolated from main theatre services, facilities provided should allow for the safe conduct of anaesthesia and sedation.
-This would include monitoring equipment, oxygen, availability of opioid and benzodiazepine antagonist drugs, a recovery area, and drugs and equipment to deal with emergencies such as cardiac arrest, anaphylaxis and local anaesthesia toxicity.^{28, 29, 30} - 2.14 All areas in which ophthalmic anaesthesia is performed should have a reliable supply of the medicines required to deliver safe anaesthesia and sedation.
-Storage arrangements should be such that there is prompt access to them if clinically required, maintains integrity of the medicines and compliance with safe and secure storage of medicines regulations is ensured.31 In addition, anaesthetists and anaesthetic assistants should have access to pharmacy services, both for urgent supply of medicines when required, and for clinical advice on medicines management, medicines administration or prescribing issues. - 2.15 Facilities should be available, or transfer arrangements should be in place, to allow for the overnight stay of patients who cannot be treated as day cases or who require unanticipated admission. - 2.16 Optimal patient positioning is critical to the safe conduct of ophthalmic surgery and for patient comfort.
-Adjustable trolleys/operating tables which permit correct positioning should be available.

-2.17 Some patients, for example those with restricted mobility, may require specific equipment such as hoists to position them.
-Preoperative planning should ensure that such equipment is available, and allow for the extra time and staff needed to position these patients safely.
+- 2.9 Where ophthalmic surgery is performed as a daycase procedure, the facilities should conform to best practice guidance.
+Day surgery operating theatres should meet the same standards as inpatient operating theatres. ^{24,25,26} Room should be available for patients to be seen in private by the anaesthetist and surgeon on the day of surgery.
+2 There should be a designated supervised recovery area and provision of reclining chairs for patients recovering from local anaesthesia should be considered. - 2.10 In units where ophthalmic surgery is performed, including locations that may be isolated from main theatre services, facilities provided should allow for the safe conduct of anaesthesia and sedation.
+This would include monitoring equipment, oxygen, availability of opioid and benzodiazepine antagonist drugs, a recovery area, and drugs and equipment to deal with emergencies such as cardiac arrest, anaphylaxis and local anaesthesia toxicity.^{27,28} ^{29,30} - 2.11 All areas in which ophthalmic anaesthesia is performed should have a reliable supply of the medicines required to deliver safe anaesthesia and sedation.
+Storage arrangements should be such that there is prompt access to them if clinically required, maintains integrity of the medicines, and ensures compliance with safe and secure storage of medicines regulations.
+In addition, anaesthetists and anaesthetic assistants should have access to pharmacy services, both for urgent supply of medicines when required and for clinical advice on medicines management, medicines administration or prescribing issues. - 2.12 Facilities should be available or transfer arrangements should be in place to allow for the overnight stay of patients who cannot be treated as day cases or who require unanticipated admission. - 2.13 Optimal patient positioning is critical to the safe conduct of ophthalmic surgery and for patient comfort.
+Adjustable trolleys/operating tables that permit correct positioning should be available.32 - 2.14 Some patients, for example those with restricted mobility, may require specific equipment such as hoists to position them.
+Preoperative planning should ensure that such equipment is available and should allow for the extra time and staff needed to position these patients safely.